electron/electron/docs/tutorial/windows-taskbar.md

 win.flashFrame(true)
 ```

-> NOTE: Don't forget to call the `flashFrame` method with `false` to turn off
+> NOTE: Don't forget to call `win.flashFrame(false)` to turn off the flash.
-the flash.
 In the above example, it is called when the window comes into focus,
 but you might use a timeout or some other event to disable it.

 [msdn-flash-frame]: https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-flashwindow#remarks